-Enough of the people; the enormous tour groups, the crowds on the Charle’s Bridge, the hoards of humans crowding the streets of Prague.
+Enough of the people, the enormous tour groups, the crowds on the Charles Bridge, and the hoards of humans crowding the streets of Prague.

 I needed an escape.

 As you can probably guess from what I just said, I’m not much of a people person.
-While I do enjoy the occasional tour (free tours are my jam!), I’m more of a get off the beaten path person who likes to explore on their own.
+While I do enjoy the occasional tour (free tours are my jam, like these awesome free tours in Edinburgh!), I’m more of a get-off-the-beaten-path person who likes to explore on their own.